 Attendance and Make-up Policies: This course abides by University Policy and Regulations concerning attendance (See the Undergraduate Catalog).
 Accordingly, "regular and punctual attendance is expected of each student at Sam Houston State University."
-To encourage attendance, I give each student 20 points at the beginning of the semester.
-After 1 absence, I will deduct 5 points for each subsequent, unexcused absence - up to a maximum of 20 points.

 Like all professors, I value education very highly and believe that it is literally a privilege to have the opportunity to go to college.
 This means that I believe that students should take this opportunity very seriously (especially given the high cost of a college education!) and should come to each and every class.
-While it is true that a very few students manage to do well on exams even if they do skip classes, this is definitely not the norm and it is not same as saying that they got as much from the course as they could have gotten had they gone to class.
+Skipping class can only be seen as a sign that one does not value the opportunity to learn.
+While it is true that a few students manage to do well on exams even if they do skip classes frequently, this is definitely not the norm and it is not same as saying that they got as much from the course as they could have gotten had they gone to class.
 Much of the learning that occurs in any classroom is not measurable on a test - but it is just as valuable.
 Also, I have routinely seen that students do poorly on exams simply because they did not come to class.
-I want to do what I can to encourage success and help students get the most out of their education.
+I want to do what I can to prevent failure; in short, I want students to succeed and get the most out of their education.
 For these reasons, the following are the attendance and tardy policies for this class: